hex-a-dec/horsa/README.md

 ```
 ## [+] Usage

 The Python wrapper is user-friendly.
-To generate an ASP.NET or PHP webshell, use the following command:
+To generate an ASP.NET or a PHP webshell, use the following command:

 ```shell
 # proxychains -q rlwrap python3 main.py --generate --key mypassword --lang aspx --url http://10.0.4.195/test.aspx